opf/openproject/docs/user-guide/work-packages/duplicate-move-delete/README.md

 ![User guide copy change project delete](openproject_user_guide_copy_move_delete_detailed_view.png)

-To copy, move or delete multiple work packages at once please refer to the documentation for [bulk edit](../edit-work-package/#bulk-edit-work-packages).
+To duplicate, move or delete multiple work packages at once please refer to the documentation for [bulk edit](../edit-work-package/#bulk-edit-work-packages).

-## Copy a work package
+## Duplicate a work package

-When copying a work package, a work package form with the pre-set values of the original work package is shown.
+When duplicating (or copying) a work package, a work package form with the pre-set values of the original work package is shown.

 Copying a work package allows to easily create and adjust new work packages based on existing one’s.